Lantana Spraying with Drones in the Wide Bay & Burnett

 Maintenance is key with lantana.
 We have observed that areas cleared of lantana can see its return years later if not maintained.
 Lantana requires ongoing maintenance; if you don't keep it under control, it will quickly become unmanageable.

-As I mentioned earlier, If you would like us to assist your management in the coming season, get in contact as soon as possible, to be placed in the 25/26 schedule.
+I hope these tips assist you in your coming season if you undertake your own spraying.
+As I mentioned earlier, if you would like us to assist with your management in the coming season, get in contact as soon as possible to be placed in the 25/26 schedule.

 Take care,